healthscience/resolutionscience/README.md

 # resolutionscience

-> An electron-vue project forked to provide a Peer to Peer Graphical Interface
+> An electron-vue project forked as base for DIY HealthScience Toolkit

-> The healthscience network is adding 'plugins' charting, simulations to the base funcationality.
-See https://github.com/Dsensor/resolutionscience

 #### funcationality

-> Charting using charts.js
+> Setup public/private keys
+> Observe data back from wearables to air quality data.
+> Charts, tables and simulations visualisation
-> Data from healthscience.network cTestNetwork REST API
+> Data from test datastore and SAFEnetwork (comming soon)
+> Smart dashboards for N=1 experiments

 #### Build Setup